PrefectHQ/prefect-aws/docs/ecs_guide.md

 ### Step 4: Create an ECS service to host your worker

-Finally, create a service that will manage your Prefect worker.
+Finally, create a service that will manage your Prefect worker:

-Here are the steps:

-1. Open a terminal window and run the following command to create an ECS Fargate service:
+Open a terminal window and run the following command to create an ECS Fargate service:

 ```bash
 aws ecs create-service \